mrasu/echoed/README.md

-# Tobikura: Observable Integration Testing using OpenTelemetry on top of Jest.
+# Observable Integration Testing using OpenTelemetry on top of Jest.

 Tobikura empowers Integration testing, aka API testing, by providing visualizations of API traces and logs through OpenTelemetry.